-Internet in Japan: Finding a Service Provider in Tokyo
+Internet in Japan: Finding English-Speaking Providers in Japan

 The main thing to understand about broadband Internet access in Japan is that there are actually two separate companies who play a part in providing you access to the Internet.
 First, there is the company responsible for installing the actual lines to connect your house to their network.
 The second company is the Internet service provider (ISP), who will be in charge of providing you the actual Internet services.